USPTO 2015–2025 USPTO PatentsView US Corporation

 Cerebras Systems Inc.

-USPTO PatentsView assignee record — 49 granted patents across 14 technology areas, active 2019–2025.
-Filing-trend and competitive-moat analysis cross-referenced to USPTO Patent Public Search.
+USPTO PatentsView assignee record - 49 granted patents across 14 technology areas, recorded in grant years 2019–2025.
+Grant-trend analysis is cross-referenced to USPTO Patent Public Search; it does not measure application filings, current R&D, or legal strength.
 Primary class: G06N (COMPUTING ARRANGEMENTS BASED ON SPECIFIC COMPUTATIONAL MODELS).

 49